fachat/upet_fpga/README.md

 - Bit 0: unused - must be 0
 - Bit 1: 0= 40 column display, 1= 80 column display
 - Bit 2: 0= screen character memory in bank 0, 1= character memory only in video bank (see memory map)
-- Bit 3: unused - must be 0
+- Bit 3: 0= map char/colour RAM in $8xxx, 1= map only character memory
 - Bit 4: unused - must be 0
 - Bit 5: unused - must be 0
 - Bit 6: unused - must be 0